ChrystianDuarte/rhosmapi/README.md

     3. Its possible that the pod corresponding to the 3scale-istio-adapter is in an _ImagePullBackOff_ error state.

-        If so, edit the _3scale-istio-adapter_ Deployment such that the URL to the image explicitly includes _registry.redhat.io_ as follows:
+        If so, edit the _3scale-istio-adapter_ Deployment such that the URL to the image explicitly includes _quay.io_ as follows:

         ```
         image: quay.io/repository/3scale/3scale-istio-adapter:0.5.1